We care about the cannabis industry

-Danielle Schumacher is a seasoned activist with experience running marijuana businesses across the country.
+Danielle Schumacher is a seasoned activist with experience running cannabis businesses across the country.
 As the first chancellor of Oaksterdam University, Danielle worked with Richard Lee to establish America’s first cannabis college.
-She developed the curriculum and recruited, trained, and supervised instructors.
-She also coordinated extensive major media coverage; as spokesperson, she was quoted by many media outlets including Fox News and CNBC.
-Her favorite part of the experience was advising graduates and helping people to start new careers they love.
+She has been quoted by various media outlets including The Associated Press, Fox News, CNBC, and San Francisco Chronicle.

 Jesse is passionate about reducing the harms of incarceration.
 Previously, Jesse advocated for criminal justice reform as Policy Director of the nonprofit Legal Services for Prisoners with Children.
 A graduate of Brown University and UC Hastings College of the Law, he helped start the Students for Sensible Drug Policy chapters at both schools.
 He has received awards including the Daily Journal CLAY Award (2016), SF Human Rights Commission HERO Award for Organizations Advancing Civil Rights (2014), SF Board of Supervisors Certificate of Honor (2014), the NORML Student Activist Award (2010), and the High Times Freedom Fighter of the Month Award (2007).
 Jesse practices business law with Greenbridge Corporate Counsel, and is based in San Francisco.